All Episodes

 Telephone number.

-If you want to join us, 800-282-2882, and the email address is L Rushball at EIB net.com.
+If you want to join us, 800-282-2882.

-Man are things still continuing to pop out there.
+Man, are things still continuing to pop out there?

 We make the complex understandable.

-For those of you new to the program, and there are many of you each and every day, because the program's growing by leaps and bounds.
+For those of you new to the program, and there are many of you each and every day because the program is growing by leaps and bounds, Open Line Friday differs from Monday through Thursday in one significant way.

-Monday through Thursday, people who call the program have to uh talk about things that I care about.
+Monday through Thursday, people who call the program have to talk about things that I care about.

 The only way that they get on the air is if they are talking about things in which I have an interest.